Norost/nrfs/Specification/object_store.rst

 * Generation: Counts updates.
 Wraps arounds.

-* Header len: The total length of the header.
-  May span multiple blocks.

-All bytes between 128 and the header length are free for use by the filesystem layer.
+All bytes between 256 and 512 are free for use by the filesystem layer.

   When updating the headers, ensure the updates *do not* happen concurrently.